 Using the app, you can add geofenced areas, live tracking, location updates, and real-time alerts.
 You can set up an alert to let you know when your cat leaves home and when they return.
-The battery can last up to 7 days and can be recharged in 2-3 hours.
-The lightweight and small design means you can use this on any cat, although those under 4 pounds may find it less comfortable.
+The battery can last up to 7 days and can be recharged in 2–3 hours.
+The lightweight and small design can be used on any cat, although those under 4 pounds may find it less comfortable.
 It can be attached to their collar as a regular dangling tag or threaded through to sit horizontally in line with their collar.

-All in all, we think this is the overall best cat GPS tracker.
+All in all, we think this is the best cat GPS tracker.

 2. Cube Pro Bluetooth GPS Tracker for Cats — Best Value

-If you want to track your cat while on a budget, then from all the best cat GPS trackers and collars for the money, we recommend the Cube Shadow Bluetooth Tracker.
-For the price, this offers good functionality, but do be aware that the Cube Pro doesn’t offer as many benefits as some of the more expensive GPS trackers.
+If you want to track your cat with the best GPS tracker for the money, we recommend the Cube Shadow Bluetooth Tracker.
+For the price, it offers good functionality, but be aware that the Cube Pro doesn’t offer as many benefits as some of the more expensive GPS trackers.

 3. PetFon Pet GPS Tracker — Premium Choice

-When it comes to premium picks, we think this is the best cat tracker out there.
+When it comes to premium picks, we think this is the best cat tracker on the market.